kyudongkim/genesis-doc/source/user_guide/getting_started/hello_genesis.md

 During genesis's development, we have tried to support as many file extensions as we can, including support for loading their associated textures for rendering.
 If you would like us to support any other file types not listed above, or if you find your texture is not being loaded or rendered correctly, feel free to submit a feature request!
 :::

 If you want to load a Franka arm using an external **URDF** file, you can simply change the morph to `gs.morphs.URDF(file='urdf/panda_bullet/panda.urdf', fixed=True)`.
 Note that unlike MJCF file which already specifies the joint type connecting the robot's base link and the `world`, URDF file doesn't come with this information.
-Therefore, by default the base link of a URDF robot tree is disconnected from the `world` (or more precisely, connected to `world` via a `free` 6-dof joint).
-Therefore, we need to additionally specify `fixed=True` for `morphs.URDF` and `morphs.Mesh` if you want the base link to be fixed.
+Therefore, by default, the base link of a URDF robot tree is disconnected from the `world` (or more precisely, connected to `world` via a `free` 6-dof joint).
+Therefore, we need to additionally specify `fixed=True` for `morphs.URDF` and `morphs.Mesh` if we want the base link to be fixed.

 #### Build the scene and start simulating